 4) The interviewer asks about your salary expectations.
 I can’t think of an exact dating analogy for this, except this.
 If your interviewer asks you what your “expectations are” then you are being “qualified” for the role.
 Having said this, if the interviewer does not ask about what you want, money wise, this is not necessarily a bad sign about your success.
 Sometimes interviewers assume that you know what’s on offer, or that someone else will qualify you.

 7) The interviewer contacts you quickly.
 Three things here.
-If a job is genuinely on the market, and the interviewer has their act together, and the interviewer genuinely likes you, you will hear something back from them or the employer pretty quickly.
+If a job is genuinely on the market, and the interviewer has their act together, and the interviewer genuinely likes you, you are likely to hear back pretty quickly.
 This is like dating.
-It does sound tough, I know, but it is a fact.
+It does sound tough I know, but it’s a fact.

 Karen, The Resume Chick (on Google or Twitter if you need me)